Hurricane Ida: Mid-Atlantic

 Two EF1 tornadoes touched down in Montgomery County, Virginia on August 31.
 The first one damaged a barn and snapped or uprooted several trees southeast of Radford.
 The second one also snapped and uprooted trees and destroyed a swing northwest of Merrimac.
 In Buchanan County, one person was found dead after flooding from the storm.
 In Maryland, A 19-year-old man was confirmed dead after flooding at an apartment complex in Rockville.
 In Frederick County, 10 students and their bus driver had to be rescued when their school bus was caught in flooding.
 An EF2 tornado caused considerable damage to homes, businesses, schools, and other structures as well as trees, signs, and power lines in Annapolis.
 Two other EF0 tornadoes also touched down in the state.
 In Wilmington, Delaware, over 200 people were rescued from flooding caused by the storm along the Brandywine Creek.
+On September 1, a planned MLB baseball game between the Philadelphia Phillies and Washington Nationals was postponed due to the rain caused by the remnants of the storm.

 Northeast

 Pennsylvania

-In Pennsylvania, an EF2 tornado caused damage in Fort Washington, Upper Dublin Township, and Horsham Township in Montgomery County, Pennsylvania, knocking down trees and power lines and tearing the roof off of the Upper Dublin Police Department.
+In Pennsylvania, an EF2 tornado caused damage in Fort Washington, Upper Dublin Township, and Horsham Township in Montgomery County, knocking down trees and power lines and tearing the roof off of the Upper Dublin Police Department.
 A woman was killed in Upper Dublin Township when the tornado blew a tree down onto her house.
-In Milford Township, a man was found dead after he drowned in his vehicle in the Unami Creek.
-An EF1 tornado struck Buckingham Township in Bucks County, an EF1 tornado hit Upper Makefield Township in Bucks County, and an EF2 tornado touched down in Oxford in Chester County.
+An EF1 tornado struck Buckingham Township in Bucks County, an EF1 tornado hit Upper Makefield Township in Bucks County, and an EF2 tornado touched down in Oxford in Chester County as well.

 Heavy rain and extensive flooding occurred in Eastern Pennsylvania.
 The Schuylkill River flooded portions of Philadelphia, with Interstate 676 (Vine Street Expressway) partially covered in water.
 Flooding from the river also affected the Manayunk neighborhood of Philadelphia, with residents rescued from apartments along Main Street.
+In Milford Township, a man was found dead after he drowned in his vehicle in the Unami Creek.
 Flooding from the Schuylkill River caused damage to SEPTA Regional Rail's Manayunk/Norristown Line between Miquon and Norristown, resulting in the suspension of service.
 Service between Center City Philadelphia and Spring Mill resumed on September 7 while service along the entire length of the line to Norristown resumed on September 13.
 Overall, Ida caused up to $100 million in Southern Pennsylvania as a result.